Ask a doctor about a prescription for BECOTIDE 50 micrograms/inhalation PRESSURIZED INHALATION SOLUTION

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Becotide 50 micrograms/inhalation, pressure-packed inhalation solution
+Becotide 50 micrograms/inhalation, inhalation solution in a pressurized container

-Read this leaflet carefully before you start using this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 Corticosteroids also help prevent asthma attacks.

-No use Becotide
+Do not use Becotide

-Warnings and Precautions
+Warnings and precautions

 Consult your doctor or pharmacist before starting to use Becotide:

 The active ingredient of Becotide without CFCs is exactly the same as that of Becotide that contained CFCs.
 The only differences that may be noticed are the taste and the sensation of feeling the spray in the mouth, as well as the sound of the inhaler during use.
-This is due to the change of propellant to eliminate the CFCs.
+This is due to the change of propellant to eliminate CFCs.
 This modification does not affect the mechanism of action of the drug.
 Becotide without CFCs can be used in the same way as the previous one.

 Contact your doctor if you experience blurred vision or other visual disturbances.

-Other Medications and Becotide
+Other medicines and Becotide

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those obtained without a prescription.

-Notify your doctor if you are taking disulfiram or metronidazole, as there is a potential risk of interaction in particularly sensitive individuals.
+Inform your doctor if you are taking disulfiram or metronidazole, as there is a potential risk of interaction in particularly sensitive individuals.

-Pregnancy and Breastfeeding
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and Operating Machines
+Driving and using machines

 Becotide contains ethanol

-The small amount of alcohol contained in this medication does not produce any perceptible effect.
+The small amount of alcohol in this medicine does not produce any noticeable effect.

-Remember to use your medication.
+Remember to use your medicine.

 Becotide should only be used by inhalation.